 Each fall, you’re hit with tons of messages about receiving your flu shot.
-But, as a relatively healthy person, YOU surely don’t need one.
+But, as a relatively healthy person, YOU surely don’t need one, right?
+Wrong.
 Stephen Rinderknecht, DO, UnityPoint Health, explains how the annual flu vaccine keeps you healthy, common reactions to the flu shot and how effective it is in the population.

 Should I Get a Flu Shot?